SNAP Outreach

 The Supplemental Nutrition Assistance Program (SNAP) is a federally-funded program administered through the RI Department of Human Services to improve food security by providing EBT cards with benefits that families can use to buy nutritious foods.
 SNAP is a critical benefit for Rhode Islanders who need food assistance, yet some eligible Rhode Islanders struggle with the enrollment process and may not even know they are eligible.

 The Food Bank deploys a trained team of bi-lingual outreach staff to visit agencies across the state each month to assist guests who may be eligible to apply for SNAP.
-The team helps guests understand SNAP eligibility, fill out application forms, answers questions and makes referrals for basic needs and to RI Legal Services when guests need legal helpto access benefits.
+The team helps guests understand SNAP eligibility, fill out application forms, answers questions and makes referrals for basic needs and to RI Legal Services when guests need legal help to access benefits.
 They also provide training to member agencies to support their guests in applying for SNAP.
 Support is available in English and Spanish and translation services are available for many other languages.

 SNAP Outreach Calendar